Popular Renewal: Ideology and position

-Popular Renewal holds onto a conservative platform, mainly based in opposition to abortion, LGBT rights, and "gender ideology".
-It has been described as holding a far-right or fascist political position.
-Internationally, the party has aligned with far-right groups, with Peruvian investigative journalism website OjoPúblico writing in an article discussing far-right alliances in the Americas that members of the far-right Spanish political part Vox travelled to Peru to obtain signatures for the anti-leftist manifesto known as the Madrid Charter, with Popular Renewal, along with the parties Go on Country of Hernando de Soto and Popular Force of Keiko Fujimori, signing the document.
+Popular Renewal holds onto an conservative platform, mainly based in opposition to abortion, LGBT rights, and "gender ideology".
+It has been described as holding a right-wing or conservative and national conservatism political position.
+Its members in the Congress of Peru have been described as being part of a "right-wing" bloc allied with Go on Country and Popular Force.
+Internationally, the party has aligned with right-wing groups, with Peruvian investigative journalism website OjoPúblico writing in an article discussing far-right alliances in the Americas that members of the far-right Spanish political party Vox travelled to Peru to obtain signatures for the anti-leftist manifesto known as the Madrid Charter, with Popular Renewal, along with the parties Go on Country of Hernando de Soto and Popular Force of Keiko Fujimori, signing the document.

 López Aliaga also opposed the secret effective collaboration agreement with the Odebrecht company, considering it a "harmful issue" for the Peruvian government.
 He has also been against controversial businessmen such as José Graña and Jorge Barata.